The Game of Hog

 Rules

 • Sow Sad.
-If any of the dice outcomes is a 1, the current player's score for the turn is 1.
+If any of the dice outcomes is a 1, the current player's score for the turn is 1, regardless of the other values rolled.

 • Example 1: The current player rolls 7 dice, 5 of which are 1's.
 They score 1 point for the turn.